Music world to conductor Seiji Ozawa: Happy 85th birthday

 He has also been affiliated with the New Japan Philharmonic, Carnegie Hall, the Vienna Philharmonic, the San Francisco Symphony, the Toronto Symphony Orchestra and New York’s Metropolitan Opera.

-But, the native of Japan said in a written statement, “for me, Boston is like my second home.
+But Ozawa, who lives in Tokyo with his family, said in a written statement, “For me, Boston is like my second home.
 I love and miss all my colleagues and friends at the Boston Symphony Orchestra.”

 Ozawa holds a special place in the hearts and minds of colleagues worldwide, orchestra President and CEO Mark Volpe said in a written statement.